-- Present yourself in the best possible light so the vendor knows you're able to proceed quickly and aren't likely to pull out of the purchase (our guide on making an offer is packed with tips on this)
+- Present yourself in the best possible light so the seller knows you can proceed quickly, and aren't likely to pull out of the purchase.
+Our guide on making an offer is packed with tips on this.

-- If you're selling, secure an offer on your current home before making an offer on a new one so that the vendor knows you're ready to proceed.
+- If you're selling your property too, secure an offer on your current home before making an offer on a new one, so the vendor knows you're ready to proceed.

 2 When you make your offer...

-- Tell the estate agent that your offer is subject to the house being taken off the market, with no more viewings conducted.
+- Tell the estate agent your offer is subject to the property being taken off the market, with no more viewings conducted.

 - Ask the agent to change the online listing and 'for sale' board to say 'under offer' or 'sold subject to contract'.

-While the agent and vendor aren't legally obliged to do either of these things, you should question their reasons if they refuse – it could indicate that the vendor is holding out hope for more money.
+While the seller and their estate agent aren't legally obliged to do either of these things, you should question their reasons if they refuse – it could indicate the seller is holding out hope for more money.

 3 After your offer is accepted...

-- Keep chasing things up with your solicitor or conveyancer and the agent, and make sure you read, sign and return forms and paperwork as promptly as possible.
+- Keep chasing things up with your solicitor (or conveyancer) and the estate agent, and make sure you read, sign and return any forms and paperwork as quickly as possible.

-- Consider drawing up a contract that says both parties will exchange within a particular timeframe.
-This reduces, but doesn't eradicate, the chance of being gazumped, as there will be a smaller window for another offer to be made.
-Your contract could also stipulate that, if the vendor backs out, they will pay you an agreed amount as compensation.
+- Consider drawing up a contract saying that both parties will exchange within a particular timeframe.
+This can reduce, but won't eradicate, the chance of being gazumped as there will be a smaller window for another offer to be made.
+Your contract could also stipulate that if the seller backs out, they'll pay you an agreed amount as compensation.

 Find out more: the process of buying a house

 In highly competitive markets – or when you’re desperate to secure a property – you might consider drawing up an exclusivity agreement.
-Under these contracts, you pay the seller a fee in exchange for sole rights to negotiate over the house for a set number of weeks.
+Under this type of contract you pay the seller a fee, in exchange for sole rights to negotiate over the property for a set period of time.

-You'll need a solicitor to do this for you, and it can get fairly complex.
-Even with an agreement in place, there is a small risk that the seller will simply delay completion until the exclusivity period is up, then walk away from the deal and sell to another buyer, though this is unusual.
+It's recommended a solicitor does this for you, as it can get fairly complex.
+Even with an agreement in place, there's a small risk of the seller delaying completion until the exclusivity period is up, before walking away from the deal and selling to another buyer - though this is unusual.

-There are also a number of specialist insurance providers that cover loss of fees, including conveyancing, survey, valuation and mortgage fees.
-You should read the policy wording carefully as there are always exclusions and limits to any cover.
+There are also a number of specialist insurance providers that cover the loss of fees, such as conveyancing, survey, valuation and mortgage fees.
+But you should read the policy wording carefully, as there are always limits and exclusions to any cover.

 - Find out more: the costs of buying a property